|Busby, Jeff (Ed): Larry Jennings On Card and Coin Handling

 Jennings on Coins

-1 Twenty Two Cent Trick: 2 dimes, 2 pennies are displayed.
-Dimes are placed in spectator's hand.
-They switch places with the pennies.
+1 Twenty Two Cent Trick: Two Dimes placed in spectator's hand transpose with two pennies

 7 L.J.
 Coins through the Table: four coins pass through the table into a glass.